 But what exactly are you supposed to show in a cold email that wouldn’t sound like you’re bragging?
 There’s a lot.

-Depending on the role you’re applying for, you can send a portfolio of your work relevant to the role you’re applying.
+Depending on the role you’re applying for, you can send a portfolio of your work relevant to the role you’re applying to.
 Show how you helped your previous employer or your clients with your services.
 For example, a marketer or salesperson can both highlight increased sales as a by-product of their services and how their services directly contributed to it.

 An SEO specialist can highlight how ranking higher on the first page of search engine results helped clients reach more people which in turn also meant more sales.
 An app developer can show how his design of a particular app ensured that it was more user-friendly, thus enhancing app downloads and usage.
 The list is endless, and you’re limited only by your imagination.